Top 10 Games in my Steam Backlog (DONE)

 Hollow Knight is a Metroidvania, which means the gameplay involves some combination of common Metroid and Castlevania elements.
 For Hollow Knight, that means exploration, unlocking new powers that let you explore further, and combat that involves dodging, dashing, and slashing your way to victory.
 Hand-drawn 2D art completes the experience to bring the insect-riddled world of Hollow Knight to life.

-Since its original PC release, its been ported to all the major current generation consoles, and has received near universal acclaim.
+Since its original PC release, it has been ported to all the major current generation consoles, and has received near universal acclaim.
 I’d love to see what it’s all about!

 1. Valkyria Chronicles